 By Rann Miller | Guest Blogger AC JosepH Media

-Roughly 12 states are working to or have actually band critical race theory from being taught in schools.
+Roughly 12 states are working to or have actually banned critical race theory from being taught in schools.

 Critical Race Theory asserts that historical patterns of racism are ingrained in law and other modern institutions, and that the legacies of slavery, segregation and Jim Crow still create an uneven playing field for Black people and other people of color.

-It’s a legal theory that use the storytelling and the perspective of black people to examine and investigate power utilized in a white supremacist social order through public policy and the laws to subjugate black people.
+It’s a legal theory that uses the storytelling and the perspective of Black people to examine and investigate power utilized in a white supremacist social order through public policy and the laws to subjugate Black people.

 MLK never mentioned the phrase Critical Race Theory, but his speeches, letters and writings sure do sound like some of what Critical Race Theory speaks of.

-We can teach young people who the first Black person was to become president and vice president in, but we must answer the question why it took over 230 years to elect them?
-We can celebrate the anniversary or arrival of a Black television network, whether it be news or entertainment but we must answer the question why such networks are needed it to begin with.
+We can teach young people who the first Black person was to become president and vice president in the United States, but we must answer the question, “Why did it take over 230 years to elect them?”
+We can celebrate the anniversary or arrival of a Black television network, whether it be news or entertainment, but we must answer the question, “Why are such networks needed it to begin with?”

 Black history happened in an anti-Black society, born from fighting against it.
 In order to fully understand the accomplishments and contributions of Black people, in the United States particularly, we must understand the political, social and economic conditions and circumstances that inspired those people and events.